 How does NYBG plant so many different plant species together without them cross-pollinating?

-I am a member of the NYBG.
-Last week I was there and was wondering how you can plant so many different species together with them cross pollinating on there own?
+I was wondering how you can plant so many different species that close together with them cross pollinating on their own?

 Answer